destafajri/QA-Automation/README.md

 Selenium, TestNG, Maven, Cucumber, and using existing chrome selenium for login solution

-How To Execute Selenium Scripts On Already Opened Browser Step 1- Start Chrome in debug mode
+How To Execute Selenium Scripts On Already Opened Browser.

+Step 1- Start Chrome in debug mode

       Navigate to chrome directory using the cd command